Our present and aspirational manufacturing, business and lifestyle practices.

 Pass them on to friends and family, sell on eBay or take to a charity shop.
 We recommend Thredup, an online consignment store that takes your used clothing, sells it and pays you up to 80% of the sale price.

-Clothing that isn't in good enough condition to be repaired or passed onto someone else can be recycled into other things.
+Clothing that isn't in good enough condition to be repaired or passed onto someone else can be recycled into other things if put in the right hands.